Ain al-Fijah: Syrian Civil War

 On 15 January 2017, a deal was reached to repair the damage to water supply.
 Syrian government workers entered the town to begin restoring water to the capital after weeks of shortages, and the plan was to fix it in three days.
 However, fighting continued the following day completely derailing the plan.
 Armed men killed the head of the negotiation team overseeing the repair agreement, and both sides blamed each other for this.

 The offensive against Ain al-Fijah continued, and on 19 January, the opposition and the Syrian government reached a ceasefire agreement which included measures to repair the water-pumping station and further outlined steps for the amnesty or evacuation of Barada's opposition fighters.
 However, very shortly after the ceasefire was agreed, it collapsed as government and rebel forces exchanged fire with barrel bombs, mortars and machine gun fire.
 Airstrikes also reportedly killed women and children.
-The collapse came just before the commencement of the International Meeting on Syrian Settlement, a conference held as part of the Syrian peace process in Nur-Sultan, Kazakhstan.
-The conference concluded on 24 January, with Bashar Jaafari, the U.N. envoy representing the Syrian government, insisting that the ceasefire beginning in December 2016 did not apply to the territory of Wadi Barada because of the presence of terrorists, something which the rebel opposition denies.
+The collapse came just before the commencement of the International Meeting on Syrian Settlement, a conference held as part of the Syrian peace process in Astana, Kazakhstan.
+The conference concluded on 24 January, with Bashar Jaafari, the U.N. envoy representing the Syrian government, insisting that the ceasefire beginning in December 2016 did not apply to the territory of Wadi Barada because of the presence of terrorists, something which the rebel opposition denied.